For centuries, humans have sought relief by ingesting variations of the plant—and now—so can pets.

 Raising awareness starts with training staff at pet stores to successfully understand how products work, said Carella.
 In turn, staff members can guide customers through their curiosity and confusion.

 Due to stigma, and a lack of information on the topic, Treatibles feels a responsibility to share what they’ve learned with the public.
-Carella said that in addition to being one of the only companies to share their lab results online, they also publish information on the science of cannabis, and are actively engaged with their customers through their website and on social media.
+Carella said that in addition to sharing their lab results online, they publish information on the science of cannabinoids, and actively engage with their customers through their website and on social media.